 Disclosure obligations for FMPs on entity level

 Next it is time to zoom in on the disclosure obligations for FMPs on entity level.
 FMPs have to keep three articles in mind: article 3, 4 and 5.
 They are all due before March 10, 2021, except for the indicators (article 4) related to the level 2 RTS.
-The data collection for the level 2 requirements has to get started before June 30, 2021.
+The first reference period starts on January 1, 2022.

 Disclosure obligations for FMPs on product level